 Policy 2.6.2 states that development and site alteration shall not be permitted on lands containing archaeological resources or archaeological potential unless the resources have been conserved.
-The Town's Heritage Master Plan identifies this area as having high archaeological resource potential.
-As a result, a Stage 1-2 Archaeological Assessment and Ministry Clearance was conducted and forwarded by the applicant, respectively.
+The Town's Heritage Master Plan identifies this area as having composite archaeological resource potential.
+As a result, a Stage 1-2 Archaeological Assessment was conducted and forwarded by the applicant.